Medication Search: Dipentum

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-General: 5-ASA (5-aminosalicylic acid) preparations have been reported to cause a worsening of colitis symptoms in less than 1% of patients with ulcerative colitis.
+General: 5-ASA (5-aminosalicylic acid) preparations have been reported to cause a worsening of colitis symptoms for less than 1% of patients with ulcerative colitis.
 This reaction may also occur with olsalazine treatment due to its similarities to 5-ASA medications.
 Ulcerative colitis rarely remits completely and the risk of relapse can be substantially reduced by continuous long-term use of olsalazine.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.